Pantarheon/cbecho/README.md

 > ran on top of `MS DOS` (Microsoft Disk Operating System), and its command
 > line window was designed to run `CLI` software written for `MS DOS`.
 >
-> But for decades now the `CLI` programs written for Windows command line
+> But for decades now most `CLI` programs written for Windows command line
 > no longer are `MS DOS` programs and should not be called `DOS` programs
 > because most people will assume they are talking about the old 20th Century
 > programs.
 So unless you want to confuse people, call them comand line